 The Fog Quarter of Cruxham

 Almost all of Cruxham’s employment opportunities are in one of the tar industries.
 Be it the brutal manual labor that harvests it, the co-op guilds that endure the smoke to refine it, or the factories that turn it into usable material.
-Education in the area has never been robust.
+Education in the area has never been rigorous.
 A handful of under-attended day schools were the slim pickings of the pre-revolution ages.
 Now the Directory struggles to fill its new educating centers.
 Like most of the Lowlands zone, Cruxham has a branch of law enforcement exclusively devoted to truancy.
 This has boosted attendance a bit in the list city but has been a constant struggle to enforce in the rural Spital Fields settlements.

 The executive of the region is House Usher.
 Their holdings are ancient and precede the Good Revolution.
 The First House of Usher sits centered on the highest hill of Cruxham’s three.
 The family’s Lesser House overlooks the Spital Fields from the plateau of the Ochre Steppes.